Q: What should I bring to my appointment?

 A: We can schedule you an appointment if your insurance allows us to see you without prior authorization, but if it is needed your current OB or PCP provider will have to submit authorization for our office to see you.
 You can speak to someone in our authorizations department if you need assistance.

-Q: Can a relative call for my gender results?
+Q: Can a relative call to get my baby's gender results from prenatal testing?

-Q: Is the covid vaccine and/or booster safe for me to get during pregnancy?
+Q: Is it safe for me to get the COVID-19 vaccine and/or booster during pregnancy?

 Q: Can I schedule for a 3D ultrasound?